 It can be incredibly frustrating to make it all the way through the job application process, only to find a lowball job offer at the end of it.
 Don’t lose hope!
-Before you accept a wage you can’t afford or start researching how to decline a job offer due to salary, try these steps to negotiate a better compensation package.
+Before you accept a final offer you can’t afford or start researching how to decline a job offer due to salary, try these steps to negotiate a better compensation package.

-Now that you’ve bought yourself a little time, make sure that your salary expectations are realistic.
+Now that you’ve bought yourself a little time, make sure that your salary range expectations are realistic.
 If you’re relocating, consider cost of living and typical average salary for your new area.
 You also need to take the type of company into account—if you’re transferring to a smaller company, they may not be able to afford the same rates as a larger company.

 Strong negotiators enter into conversation knowing their goals and points of leverage.
-Once you’ve determined a realistic expectation for your salary, spend ten minutes filling out the salary negotiation prep worksheet.
+Once you’ve determined a realistic expectation for your salary range, spend ten minutes filling out the salary negotiation prep worksheet.
 It will give you the building blocks you need when determining how to counter a low salary offer with a convincing argument for higher pay.